awsdocs/aws-systems-manager-user-guide/doc_source/session-preferences-run-as.md

    + **Option 2**: Choose the **IAM console** link\.
 In the navigation pane, choose either **Users** or **Roles**\.
 Choose the entity \(user or role\) to add tags to, and then choose the **Tags** tab\.
 Enter `SSMSessionRunAs` for the key name\.
 Enter the name of a user account on your target instance for the key value\.
 Choose **Save changes**\.

      The following is an example\.
-![\[Illustration of specifying tags for Session Manager Run As permission.
+![\[Screenshot of specifying tags for Session Manager Run As permission.
 Key = SSMSessionRunAs,Value=My-OS-User-Name\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/ssn-run-as-tags.png)

 1. Choose **Save**\.